-- A. Employees who are headquartered out of state shall receive an out-of-state pay differential of three hundred forty-six dollars (\$346) per month. - B. Less than full-time employees shall receive the differential on a pro rata basis, based on their reduced time base.
+- A. Employees who are headquartered out-of-state shall receive an out-of-state pay differential of three hundred forty-six dollars (\$346) per month. - B. Less than full-time employees shall receive the differential on a pro rata basis based on the employee's reduced time base.